Takakiriy/typrm/README.md

 ## where command - finds the definition of the setting (variable) value

+(This command cannot be used after version 1.0.0.
+If you want to look for the definition position of the variable referenced by `#template:`, please raise an error that does not match the template.)

 To find the location of the variable definitions (variable name: value) listed in `Settings:`,